Muamer Aljic

-Muamer Aljic (born 19 June 2000) is a Bosnian professional footballer who plays as a defender for French club SAS Épinal.
+Muamer Aljic (born 19 June 2000) is a Bosnian professional footballer who plays as a defender for French club Thionville.

 Personal life

 Aljic was born in Bosnia.
 He holds both Bosnian and French nationalities.

 Career

 A youth product of Saint-Étienne and Lyon, Aljic began his senior career with the academy of Niort.
-After a loan with Andrézieux for the 2019-20 season, Aljic signed his first professional contract with Clermont on 19 June 2020.
+After a loan with Andrézieux for the 2019–20 season, Aljic signed his first professional contract with Clermont on 19 June 2020.
 Aljic made his professional debut with Clermont in a 1–1 (4–2) Coupe de France penalty shootout loss to Grenoble Foot 38 on 20 January 2021.